g4rl1c/apiology/README.md

 This API uses REST JSON via HTTP, so every message should be in a JSON format

 ### Resources
-Each resource will be a class sindie the *Apiology/Resources* folder.
+Each resource will be a class inside the *Apiology/Resources* folder.
 Just set up a class with its own name just as shown in the sample.php Class.

 ### Methods